 - (1) Resignation.
 A Director or Officer may resign by giving written notice to the President, the Vice President for Finance or the Executive Officer Committee.
 Such resignation will be effective when received unless it specifies a later effective date, in which case it shall take effect as of such later date. - (2) Removal.
 The Board of Directors may remove a Director or Officer from office, with cause, by vote of two-thirds of the Directors in attendance and voting at a meeting at which a quorum is present.
-Directors may be removed only at a meeting. - (3) Temporary leaves from elected positions shall become permanent vacancies after one year unless extended by action of the Board of Directors.
-(BD 96/10/3)
+Directors may be removed only at a meeting.

-- (4) Filling Vacancies.
+- (3) Temporary leaves from elected positions shall become permanent vacancies after one year unless extended by action of the Board of Directors.
+(BD 96/10/3) - (4) Except for Executive Officers, vacancies created by recall will be filled in accordance with Policy File 603.
+(BD Mar/2017/19) - (5) Filling Vacancies.
 Except for vacancies created by removal of an Officer by the Board of Directors, vacancies on the Executive Officer Committee may be filled by a majority vote of the remaining Officer(s) within 15 days of the vacancy, subject to the Board's concurrence within 30 days.
-(BD 96/10/3) (/14/) - (5) A vacancy created by the removal of an Officer by the Board of Directors may be filled by the Board of Directors; if the Board of Directors fails to fill any such vacancy, the Executive Officer Committee may do so as in the case of any other vacancy.
+(BD 96/10/3) (BD 40/14/23) - (6) A vacancy created by the removal of an Officer by the Board of Directors may be filled by the Board of Directors; if the Board of Directors fails to fill any such vacancy, the Executive Officer Committee may do so as in the case of any other vacancy.
 The Board of Directors may fill any vacancy not filled by the remaining Executive Officers.
 (BD 96/10/3)